-7.5.2 Adverse Events
+7.4.2 Adverse Events

-Adverse events will be coded to system organ class (SOC) and PT according to MedDRA.
+Adverse events will be coded to system organ class (SOC) and PT according to MedDRA v22.1 or the most recent version.
 Adverse events will be graded for severity according to the CTCAE v5.0.